MahyarJ/data-visualization-dashboard/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).- The project is available on my [Github](https://github.com/MahyarJ/data-visualization-dashboard).- The project UI is also available on [Netlify](https://dv-dashboard.netlify.app//).

+## How to start

+- In the project directory run `yarn` to install dependencies, and after that, you can use `yarn start` to run the app in the development mode.

+- Also, you can use the `yarn test` script to run tests of the project.

+- The page will reload if you make edits.
+  You will also see any lint errors in the console.
+  Other scripts are the same as `create-react-app` documentation.

 ## Design

 - I put a good effort to fulfill the entire design mockups to make everything deployable right out of the box.
 Be Pixel-Perfect!